metabrainz/listenbrainz-server/docs/dev/listenbrainz-dumps.rst

 =============================

-The ListenBrainz listens dump consists of a number of files containing listens in JSON format per line.
+The ListenBrainz listens dump consists of a number of files containing listens in JSON format, one document per line.
 Each user's listens are listed in one file in chronological order, with the latest listen first.
 The exact location of each user's listens is listed in the ``index.json`` file which is a JSON document containing a file name, an offset and size (in bytes) to uniquely identify the location and size of each user's